michaelavs/Daily-Arctic-Sea-Ice-Extent/README.md

 # NSIDC Daily Arctic Sea Ice Extent Tool

-The NSIDC Daily Arctic Sea Ice Extent tool is designed for users to be able to Visualize MASIE, Sea Ice Index, and Near Real Time CDR data sets.
+The NSIDC Daily Arctic Sea Ice Extent tool is designed for users to be able to visualize MASIE, Sea Ice Index, and Near Real Time CDR data sets.

 ## Level of Support